H0w1/CISB-dataset/spec/README.md

 python3 config/test_all.py
 ```

+**Expected build errors for C++ benchmarks and `perlbench`.**
+Please note that build errors may occur when attempting to compile C++ benchmarks
+and `perlbench`.
+These issues are expected, as we solely focus on C benchmarks
+and do not include C++ benchmarks for our dataset.
+Additionally, we found
+that `perlbench` is incompatible with the modern compilers we tested.

 ## SPEC CPU 2006 config files
 Below is the config file and compiler options used for each compiler strategy we test.
 The config file can be found in `path/to/artifact/spec`: